 Prospective Users are encouraged to explore the capabilities of the various ORNL User Facilities and to consult with the facility contacts and scientists to determine the capabilities and availability at each User Facility.
 The following link will provide information about the User Facilities and how to become a User: ORNL User Facilities.

 Users must complete certain administrative requirements before access to ORNL User Facilities will be granted.
 Access to the ORNL User Facilities is through the review and approval of proposals based on the scientific merit, suitability of the User Facilities and the appropriateness of the work to DOE objectives.

 Upon proposal approval, the ORNL Partnerships Directorate will work with the User's Institution to execute a User Agreement if one is not already in place.

 After a User has been approved and scheduled for facility access, an email will be sent and information provided for the User to complete mandatory Site Access Training online.
 Users must also successfully complete any additional training needed to perform their experiments safely.

 ORNL is a U.S. Department of Energy (DOE) national laboratory and access to ORNL is controlled by DOE and DOE policies.
 Acceptance of a proposal does not guarantee approval for access.

 Advantages of User Agreements for the User

-Access to one-of-a-kind facilities to accomplish leading-edge science and technology development.
+- Users have access to one-of-a-kind facilities to accomplish leading-edge science and technology development.

 Key ORNL Contacts for the User